 Some middle schoolers still have the innocence of a child and others are too-cool-for-school.
 Some students are content playing Minecraft all day while others are already asking what looks best on their college applications.
-Some are painfully (for us) growing mustaches and others’ voices are higher than Alvin the Chipmunk.
+And some are painfully (for us) growing mustaches and others’ voices are higher than Alvin the Chipmunk.

 At times, it can seem like every aspect of middle school life is caught in-between.
 I would contend that this tension emerges in our approach to biblical instruction too.
 Can these 12 to 14-year-olds really handle thoughtful, verse-by-verse, expositional teaching from God’s Word?
 Won’t it go over their heads?
 Or, worse, won’t it bore them to death?